Data Analysis and Building Reports > Plugins > Connecting Plugin to Dashboard

 plugin := plugins.AdhocPlugins.Add;

-plugin.Name := "name"// Instead of "name" specify plugin name that will be displayed in dashboard
+plugin.Name := "name"; // Instead of "name" specify plugin name that will be displayed in dashboard

-// Set relative path of JS script
+// Set relative path to JS script

-// Save created plugin
+// Save the created plugin

 (cont As IMetabaseObject).Save;